 4. Make referral submission easy

-Nothing deters folks from participating in referral programs more than a time-consuming process.
+Nothing deters your team from participating in referral programs more than a time-consuming process.
 If they’re asked to download an app, remember a password, or complete a form with dozens of fields, they are much more likely to give up.
 Instead, make submission as easy as responding to a text or an online chat.
 For example, with Hireology’s built-in referral technology anyone who clicks the URL to submit a referral is taken to a chatbot where they simply respond with their referral’s name and contact information — that’s it!
-The chatbot is mobile friendly too, so it’s really easy to navigate on-the-go.
+The chatbot is mobile-friendly too, so it’s really easy to navigate on-the-go.

 Given that most of your hotel’s employees are not sitting at a computer all day, you can make it even easier to participate by turning your submission URLs into QR codes.
 That way employees don’t have to type in a URL on their phones or wait until they get to a desk.
 They can simply scan the code as they walk by, submit their referral’s information, and then move on with their day.